mlambert125/new-java-curriculum/content/java-basics-1/_index.md

 ### Learning Objectives:

-- I can recognize Java data types and when to utilize the proper ones for a given situation.
+- I can create java programs that use basic data types to solve simple problems.
-- I can manipulate Strings and arrays.

 ## Introduction